johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Potential in capitalism at the local level (eg: apparently now illegal for regular people to invest in start-ups, Reasons to think this could change (knowledge project #??)
 Could have huge impact on income inequality.

-Poor Richards Almanac:
-   “No ugly lovers, no handsome prisons”
-   “Speak with contempt of non, from slave to king
-    The smallest bee has, (and will use) a sting”

 Socialism for needs, Capitalism for wants.
    Especially now, critical to push hard on both of these.
 Seems like the right has forgot
     the former, and the left has forgot the latter.

-Need to tolerate both types of errors:
-    Type1 : “letting the bad in”
-     Type2: “kicking the good out”
-  You are unlikely to be optimal unless you have some tolerance of both

 What makes a good life ?
 What is the goal?
 Not hedonic happiness (HH): shouldn't expect this to be the goal.
 We were not selected for it.
 HH is a tracer for what we were selected for.
 But not end in itself
 If not happiness then what ?  (living according to a philosophy … ?)

 Cryonics could be the most important thing you do.
+Cryonics could serve some similar function to belief in heaven for an atheist.

 Death is a puzzle to solve not some inevitable outcome to submit to.

-Cryonics could serve some similar function to belief in heaven for an atheist.

 QM is or brings, in a sense, the end of reduction-ism via entanglement.
 In an entangled system, no way to reduce it to just the action of one of the spins.